 Carl Schmitt believed that the great accomplishment of Europe was civilizing war through the development of the nation-state.
 This European ideal of civilization has been a pervasive feature of thought in the continent’s historical development: the idea that a certain politeness, tolerance, and civic decorum tame the beastly impulses of man.
 Civilization in this view is the great enlightening mechanism to make man more than man.

-I believe this view is one of reasons why European fascism so horrifies the collective memory in way that other despotisms do not.
+I believe this view is one of the reasons why European fascism so horrifies the collective memory in a way that other despotisms do not.
 Whereas one can explain away the tyrant who slaughters his people out of ineptitude, personal greed, or for his personal enjoyment, it is much harder to do so when someone creates an entire ideological system in the vein of rational thought.
 That the fascists were so well-educated, well-mannered, and technologically capable goes against the saving ideal of rationality.
-For they represent a civilization in the full, one committed to certain scientific ideals, yet were simultaneously of a moral depravity and maliciousness impossible to bear.
+For they represent a civilization in the full, one committed to certain scientific ideals, yet were simultaneous of a moral depravity and maliciousness impossible to bear.

 The endeavor to explain away the beastly tendencies of man, be it that religion or capitalism or poverty inculcates our evil, stems from an elevated view of human nature, of our species as one on a journey to being rational and enlightened.
 That this is a naive belief I hope I have made perfectly clear.
 Reason will not save us from who we are, it is but a tool, that can serve our best or worst inclinations.
-As such, it is best to free ourselves from its tyrannical grasp, and set our sights on something far more powerful, inner virtue.
+As such, it is best to free ourselves from its tyrannical grasp and set our sights on something far more powerful, inner virtue.